Pangopong/friz/README.md

 `bower install`

 ## Build & development
-Run node hybrid.js to start the backend server
+Run node hibrid.js to start the backend server <br>
 Run `grunt` for building and `grunt serve` for preview.

 ## Hibrid.js